kljr/SpringboardVM/README.md

 without overwriting Springboard folders or any non-Springboard customizations in the libraries or contrib folders.

-* If you want to replace all code in a site, including any repositories, just delete the root folder, and run `scripts/make-sb.sh`, and then `vagrant provision`.
+* If you want to replace all code in a site, including any repositories, just delete the document root folder, and run `scripts/make-sb.sh`, and then `vagrant provision`.

 ## Running tests